 - BSN degree from an accredited nursing school - Minimum 3.0 cumulative GPA - Science GPA is evaluated as part of the admission process - Current licensure as a registered nurse in the USA - Actively working in practice.
-Preference is given to nurses with two years of nursing experience. - Current CPR certification - Ability to perform Technical Standards for Registered Nurse - Successful completion of: - Statistics course three credits.
-Must be completed before registering for MSN 540/840 Nursing Research - Health Assessment course three credits, including health history and physical assessment, taken within five years of admission to the MSN program.
-Health Assessment course prerequisite may be waived if applicant is currently practicing health assessment in their employment
+Preference is given to nurses with a minimum of two years of nursing experience. - Current CPR certification - Ability to perform Technical Standards for Registered Nurses - Successful completion of: - Statistics course three credits.
+Must be completed before registering for MSN 840 Nursing Research - BSN Health Assessment course -Must have been taken within five years of admission to the MSN program.
+The Health Assessment course requirement may be waived if applicant is currently practicing health assessment in their employment.